 If you want to go and help with the reconstruction, don't go independently, make contact with one of the aid organisations.
 They'll arrange proper vaccination and health cover and the appropriate travel insurance (regular travel insurance won't apply to aid workers).

-Phi at the WorldNomads.com safety hub almost 7 years ago
+Phi at the WorldNomads.com safety hub about 9 years ago

 By criminal gangs Dr. Phil must be referring the overly armed UN Troops.
 Haiti is no garden spot, but if you are a real traveler you can fly there, spend a week and get in touch with your own humanity by meeting genuinely kind and gracious people.
 The Haitian culture is rich and unforgettable.
-Not for candy asses. over 6 years ago
+Not for candy asses. almost 9 years ago